arzieg/mspdoc/docsrc/source/go/design/ddd.md

 Domain-Driven Design is a way of structuring and modeling the software after the Domain it belongs to.
 The domain is the topic or problem that the software intends to work on.
 The software should be written to reflect the domain.

+Domain := The domain is the area that the software will be operating in, I would call the Tavern the Core/Root domain.

+Subdomain := We have also gotten a few Sub-domains which are the things top hat mentions that the tavern needs.
+A subdomain is a separate domain used to solve an area inside the root domain.

 Entity := Unique identifier, mutable

     An entity is a struct that has an Identifier and that can change state, by changing state we mean that the values of the entity can change.